NEW SPECIES ALERT OCTOPUS!

 Octopuses definitely are!
 Not only are they smart, they are masters of disguise.
 Their cool appearance and unique behavior make them legendary and loved.

 My enticing build-up is leading to the fact that there’s a new species of octopus!

-This adorable animal has flippers coming out the sides of its head! (the photo above was taken several years ago, but there is red tape involved when officially adding a new species.)
+This new type of octopus has flippers coming out the sides of its head! (the photo above was taken several years ago, but there is red tape involved when officially adding a new species.)

-Scientists even named this octopus ‘Dumbo’ after the Disney character, Dumbo the elephant, who used his ears to fly.
+Scientists even named this new type of octopus ‘Dumbo’ after the Disney character, Dumbo the elephant, who used his ears to fly.
 (I never saw this movie…did you?)

 Let’s not confuse cute elephants with cute octopuses.

 Of course, that would never happen, even though both species are highly intelligent!
 And adorable.

 Not to mention that elephants are classified as mammalia and octopuses are cephalopods.

 Octopuses (Yes this is the correct plural term…I looked it up!) are cephalopods, a small group of highly advanced animals (In Latin, Cephalopoda, means “head foot.”) to include eight-armed octopuses, ten-armed squids and cuttlefishes, and shelled chambered nautiluses.

 Cephalopods are always found in oceans, never lakes.
 (It’s great to find a concrete rule!)
 They were once one of the dominant life forms in the world’s oceans.
 Today there are only about 800 living species of cephalopods. (compare that with 32,000 living species of bony fish and 10,000 species of birds)